kinnarps/KIN/table/README.md

 * `sortdirection`: Parameter containing either asc or desc depening on which arrow the user clicked on

 ## Description of toggle panel column
 Option 4 for column type will add an expandable panel below each row.
 Same as option type 1 except it will need a callback function for populating the panel with data.
 Important that the callback function is sent as a string.
-See exampel below.
+See [example](#example-create-and-show-a-panel-with-additional-data-below-each-row) below.
 * `panelcallback` : The callback that should be called, must be a string.

 ## Methods